mayormaier/keycloak-microservice-docs/posts/2-system-architecture.md

 ECS deployments are broken into **Clusters**, which can have many **services** that contain a set of **tasks**.
 Clusters typically contain all of the services required for a given application.
 For example, an application with multiple backend services would be grouped into the same cluster.
 A **Task Definition** is a document that outlines the configuration for an ECS Task.
 Tasks are essentially containers that are running instances of the task definition.
 Task definitions can define a variety of configuration items such as the container image URI, environment variables, port mappings, and desired container counts.

 Because Keycloak requires a database to function, we've created an EC2 instance to run the database instance.
 We've chosen MariaDB, but many other options are available [per the Keycloak documentation](https://www.keycloak.org/server/db).
 In the future we may upgrade this to a true RDS instance, but for now, EC2 suits our needs.

+### Configuration Overview

+Much of the configuration for this deployment occurs within the Keycloak container's environment variables.
+In the event that the container needs to be restarted, all of the configuration can be referenced via the container's task definition.